-This is a mountain peak in Lungau, Salzburgerland above the village of Mauterndorf.
+This is a mountain peak in Lungau, Salzburgerland, above the village of Mauterndorf.
 A 3-4 hour hike from the nearest cable car station at Grosseck brings you to the peak.
-It’s a medium to easy hike along well marked (trodden) paths.
+It’s a medium to easy hike along well-marked (trodden) paths.
 The views of the surrounding mountains and valleys from Speiereck (2411 metres above sea level) are second to none.
-If the weather is really clear you can see about 100 kms.
+If the weather is really clear, you can see about 100 km.

 2. Pyramidenkogel (Carinthia)

 The Austrians thought it would be a great idea to put a 75-metre tower on top of 847m hill.
 They were right.
-The 360° views, of not only of the entire 16 km long Lake Wörth (Wörthersee), but of the Karawanks limestone Alps in the south are worth every cent of the admission fee.
-The photo shows the view towards northeast and Klagenfurt at the far end of the lake.
+The 360° views of the entire 16 km long Lake Wörth (Wörthersee) and the Karawanks limestone Alps in the south are worth every cent of the admission fee.
+The photo shows the view towards the northeast and Klagenfurt at the far end of the lake.

 3. Schafberg (SalzburgerLand)

 One of the main attractions of this 1,783 m mountain in Salzburgerland is the trip to (almost) the top with the rack railway that opened in 1893.
-After having spent about 35 minutes on the train-ride to almost 1700 metres, you’re only a 10 minutes’ walk from the top at 1758 m.
+After spending about 35 minutes on the train ride to nearly 1700 metres, you’re only a 10-minute walk from the top at 1758 m.
 Your award?
-The peak offers a panoramic view of the Salzkammergut mountains and its lakes; Wolfgangsee, Mondsee and Attersee.
+The peak offers a panoramic view of the Salzkammergut mountains and their lakes, Wolfgangsee, Mondsee and Attersee.

 4. Vienna Danube Tower (Donaturm)

 The 252 metres (827 ft.) communication tower on the north bank of the Danube River in Vienna has an observation deck at 150 metres (490 ft.).
-If that doesn’t satisfy your need for just a view, there is also a revolving restaurant above that.
+If that doesn’t satisfy your need for a view, there is also a revolving restaurant above.
 The quickest way down is bungee jumping from the observation deck.
 For more info, check out their website.

 5. Bürgeralpe – Mariazell (Styria)

 The view from the tower at Bürgeralpe makes you forget the more than 100 steps to the top.
-The 1287-meter-high mountain Bürgeralpe, is located directly above Mariazell.
-You can get there either by the cable car or a chair lift from the town centre.
-A viewing tower was built here in 1906 in order to enjoy the beautiful view.
+The 1287-meter-high mountain Bürgeralpe is located directly above Mariazell.
+You can get there by cable car or a chair lift from the town centre.
+A viewing tower was built here in 1906 to enjoy the beautiful view.
 Erzherzog-Johann-Aussichtswarte is free to visit.
-Embedded between the hills you can see the small alke Erlaufsee, which has a nice beach.
+Embedded between the hills, you can see the small lake Erlaufsee, which has a lovely beach.

 6. Weinblick (Burgenland)

 Central Burgenland is known for its wine region.
 Most of the wine is cultivated on small hills near the border of Hungary.
-At Eisenberg, you have a view that just disappears into the horizon.
-In the middle of the vineyards they have built a viewing platform, easily accessible by car.
-Do use the 15 minutes you need to venture of the main road, even just passing by, to enjoy one of Burgenland’s fantastic viewpoints.
+At Eisenberg, you have a view that disappears into the horizon.
+In the middle of the vineyards, they have built a viewing platform easily accessible by car.
+Use the 15 minutes you need to venture off the main road, even just passing by, to enjoy one of Burgenland’s fantastic viewpoints.
 The plain at the foot of the hills extends well into Hungary.
 For more info: Weinblick am Eisenberg and location on Google Maps.